IgniteUI/igniteui-documentation/topics/02_Controls/igLayoutManager/00_igLayoutManager_Overview.md

 ##<a id="requirements"></a>Requirements

 The `igLayoutManager` control is a jQuery UI widget and, therefore, depends on the jQuery and jQuery UI libraries.
-References to these resources are needed nevertheless, in spite of the use of pure jQuery or ASP.NET MVC helpers.
+References to these resources are needed nevertheless, in spite of the use of pure jQuery or %%ProductNameMVC%%.
 The Infragistics.Web.Mvc assembly is required when the control is used in the context of ASP.NET MVC.

 For the full requirements listing, refer to the [Adding igLayoutManager](igLayoutManager-Adding.html) topic.